dionysuzx/worktree/README.md

 ## Features

 - `worktree create [name] [command [args…]]` – create a detached worktree, drop into it (or run a command in it) no matter where you are in the repo.
-When no name is supplied a timestamp is used.
+When no name is supplied the tool picks the next `N-wt` name.
 - `worktree switch <name>` – jump into an existing worktree (or let a tool command run inside it).
 - `worktree codex create [name] [args…]` – create a worktree and launch `codex` with baked-in defaults.
 Same pattern for `claude`.
 - `worktree codex switch <name> [args…]` – open an existing worktree and launch `codex` with defaults.
 Same pattern for `claude`.